 Cost of a Lower Down Payment

-Low or no down payment programs have two primary costs that result in a higher monthly payment:
+Unfortunately, lower down payments typically come at the cost of higher monthly payments.
+Low or no down payment programs have two primary factors that result in a higher monthly payment:

 - Higher interest rates